 - Development and promulgation of records retention and disposition schedules: A retention schedule describes the records created and held by an agency or administrative unit, establishes a timetable for the life cycle of the records series, prescribes an ultimate disposition for the records, and serves as the legal authorization for the disposition of public records.
-All agencies of government must have a current retention schedule in place to ensure proper records management. - Consulting services: The Library provides guidance and assistance on the effective and efficient management of public records to all state and local agencies and their designated records officers. - Electronic records: The Library is developing standards and guidelines for the secure storage of public records that are generated in digital format.
-The stipulations found in agency retention schedules apply to electronic as well as paper records, but retaining electronic files for future use in an age of rapidly changing technology poses numerous new issues and challenges, such as e-discovery. - Training: The Library offers training for state and local records officers, in Richmond and at selected locations across Virginia, and online, in the basic principles of records management, the management of electronic records, legal requirements, and vital records/disaster planning. - Records storage: The Library operates the State Records Center, located in Henrico County, which provides secure, climate-controlled storage for inactive public records and for low-use archival records.
-Agencies pay fees that are competitive with those charged in the private sector to store their records in the Records Center until the retention period for the record series has expired. - Access to records: The State Records Center staff pick up and deliver agency records at no charge within the Richmond Service Area.
+All agencies of government must have a current retention schedule in place to ensure proper records management.
+The Library is developing standards and guidelines for the secure storage of public records that are generated in digital format.
+The stipulations found in agency retention schedules apply to electronic as well as paper records, but retaining electronic files for future use in an age of rapidly changing technology poses numerous new issues and challenges, such as e-discovery. - Consulting services and training: The Library provides guidance and assistance on the effective and efficient management of public records to all state and local agencies and their designated records officers.
+The Library offers training for state and local records officers, in Richmond and at selected locations across Virginia, and online, in the basic principles of records management, the management of electronic records, legal requirements, and vital records/disaster planning. - Records storage, access, and destruction services: The Library operates the State Records Center, located in Henrico County, which provides secure, climate-controlled storage for inactive public records and for low-use archival records.
+Agencies pay fees that are competitive with those charged in the private sector to store their records in the Records Center until the retention period for the record series has expired.
+The State Records Center staff pick up and deliver agency records at no charge within the Richmond Service Area.
 The staff will pick up records outside of the Richmond Service Area for a quoted fee.
-They will deliver requested records via a commercial courier for those agencies outside of the Richmond Service Area with the cost of delivery charged to the agency. - Media storage: The State Records Center contains a secure, climate-controlled vault area in which media copies of permanent state and local records are housed.
-Agencies often need to obtain copies of the materials contained on this film, and Records Center staff handles these requests. - Quality control: Records Center staff routinely inspect security copies of media on arrival from the vendor, to be certain that the media is a faithful representation of the original documents and could be reproduced in the future, should it be needed. - Confidential destruction of records: The State Records Center offers secure shredding services, to ensure that official records are destroyed safely and confidentially at the end of their life cycle.
+They will deliver requested records via a commercial courier for those agencies outside of the Richmond Service Area with the cost of delivery charged to the agency.
+The State Records Center offers secure shredding services, to ensure that official records are destroyed safely and confidentially at the end of their life cycle.